The 5 best HR and payroll software platforms for small businesses in 2026

 • Clean history of data breaches in the last two years

-3. Poor scalability: switching to a new software provider is a huge hassle, but it may be necessary if your team is growing quickly.
-Our research team looks for scalable pricing tiers, or per employee billing, when finding the best payroll systems, as this will let users hire more staff without instantly blowing their budget.
+3. Poor scalability: our research team looks for scalable pricing tiers, or per-employee billing, when finding the best payroll systems, as this will let users hire more staff without instantly blowing their budget.

-4. Bad user experience: it’s very frustrating when employees don’t immediately take to a new platform.
-Businesses can make things easier for staff by investing in a platform with ready-made tutorials and training materials, or live training sessions.
+4. Bad user experience: businesses should invest in a platform with ready-made tutorials and training materials, or live training sessions.
 Responsive customer support teams, with at least two different contact channels, can also help to address common challenges.

 New and incoming HR and payroll laws for 2026